Ezhumin

-Ezhumin is a 2018 Indian martial arts film which primarily focused on the importance of martial arts and self-defense.
+Ezhumin is a 2018 Indian martial arts film that primarily focuses on the importance of martial arts and self-defense.
 This film is written and directed by V.P.
 Viji, who also produced this film under his own production company, Vaiyam Mediyas.
-The film was released on 18 October 2018, and planning to release simultaneously in Telugu and Malayalam on the same date.
+The film was released on 18 October 2018, with Telugu and Malayalam version released on the same date at a later time.

 This film stars Vivek and Devayani in the lead roles.
-The film's music was composed by debutant Anirudh’s brother Ganesh Chandrasekaran with the film's background score composed by Srikanth Deva.
+The film's music was composed by debutant Ganesh Chandrasekaran, with the film's background score composed by Srikanth Deva.